 Are there tours to Knossos from Chania?

 Yes, there are organized day tours to Knossos from Chania, and they are the most convenient way to make the trip.
 These tours run by coach, usually with hotel pickup and drop-off, and take care of the long drive across the north of Crete.
-They include an expert guide to bring the palace to life, very often a visit to the Heraklion Archaeological Museum where the original frescoes are kept, and frequently skip-the-line entry to save time at the busy site.
-For a relaxed, all-in-one day out that removes the hassle of the distance from western Crete, a coach tour from Chania is the easiest choice.
+They include an expert guide to bring the palace to life, a visit to the Heraklion Archaeological Museum where the original frescoes are kept, and frequently skip-the-line entry to save time at the busy site.
+For a relaxed, all-in-one day out that removes the strain of the distance from western Crete, a coach tour from Chania is the easiest choice.